-The MRC BNDU is keen to facilitate understanding of what scientists do (and how they do it), ultimately working towards a culture where increased dialogue means that society can benefit more fully from scientific research outcomes.
-We are eager to help attract as many school pupils and University students as possible into careers in STEM (Science, Technology, Engineering and Mathematics).
-In particular, given the sparseness of computational modelling groups in the UK, we welcome University student placements in this area of research.
+The MRC BNDU is keen to facilitate understanding of what researchers do (and why and how they do it), ultimately working towards a culture where increased dialogue means that society can benefit more fully from research outcomes.
+We are eager to help attract as many school pupils and University students as possible into education and careers in STEM (Science, Technology, Engineering and Mathematics).

-Case studies of some recent outreach activities are profiled here.
-For more information about our outreach programme, please contact Prof. Peter Magill (email@example.com)
+Case studies of some of our recent outreach activities are profiled here.
+Our website News webpage features more examples of the Unit’s outreach activities.
+For more information about our outreach programme, please contact David Dupret (firstname.lastname@example.org) and Natalie Doig (email@example.com).

 Both the Medical Research Council and the University of Oxford have signed up to the Concordat for Engaging the Public with Research, which outlines the expectations and responsibilities of research funders with respect to public engagement.